darryldejong/SnippetSizer/README.md

-# SnippetSizer
+# SnippetSizer ✂️
+## A WordPress plugin
-Track SEO title and meta description lengths in real time for better visibility and appearance in search results.
+Track SEO title and meta description lengths in real time for better visibility and appearance in search results. 🧮